CiscoTestAutomation/getting-started/start-guide/bestpractices/intro.rst

 and how to debug them in case of failures.
 Keep your comments to the point and accurate in the explanation.

+In summary:

+* Scripts get modified
+  * Increasing Coverage
+  * Platform Support
+  * Bug Fix
+* Ownership will change over the course of script life
+* Minimize effort with each revision
+* CLI/output might change
+* Easy to read
+* Consistent style
+* Documentation
+  * Header
+  * Comments
+* Maintain comments
+* Be explicit with your errors